dddrrreee/cs140e-win19/lab1-blink/lab.md

   5. then write your own and compile: this is the fun part.
 It's also the longest (why not skip 4?).

-The final sign off for the lab, show the TA/me your code and run three
+The final sign off for the lab, show the TA/me your code and run four
   programs:
   1. one that blinks pin 20;
   2. pin 21;